Step 2: Use Historical Caseload Data to Estimate a Projected Caseload

 Below are some examples of how to apply the NPDWS definition of a case.

 Example 3: Client D is charged with a misdemeanor assault.
 While on pretrial release, Client D is rearrested and charged with an unrelated DUI offense.
-Because the two cases arose from separate unrelated events, you would count each of Client D’s two cases separately.
+Because the two cases arose from separate and unrelated events, you would count each of Client D’s two cases separately.

 In what year do you count a case?

-You should only count a case in the year that it is assigned to the public defense provider.
-Cases that are still open at the end of the year should not be counted again in the next year.
+• Count a case in the year it was opened: Cases that are still open at the end of the year should not be counted again in the next year.

-Sort Historic Caseloads into NPDWS Case Types
+Sort Historical Caseloads into NPDWS Case Types

-• Example 1: Client A is charged with drug distribution, drug possession, and being a felon in possession of a handgun.
+Example 1: Client A is charged with drug distribution, drug possession, and being a felon in possession of a handgun.
 The drug distribution charge carries the greatest potential sentence.
 It maps to the NPDWS case types as a Felony-Mid case.
 The other two charges map as NPDWS Felony-Low cases.
 The drug distribution charge is therefore the highest charge, and you should count the case as one Felony-Mid case.

-• Example 2: After a deadly car accident, Client B is charged with negligent homicide and DUI.
+Example 2: After a deadly car accident, Client B is charged with negligent homicide and DUI.
 The negligent homicide maps as an NPDWS Felony-High-Other case and the DUI maps as an NPDWS DUI-High case.
 The negligent homicide is the highest charge, and you should count the case as one Felony-High-Other case.

 Defining a Case

+Courts and prosecutors often count cases in a manner inconsistent with the NPDWS definition of a case.
 Understanding how your courts and prosecutors count cases will help you explain any discrepancies between your case counts and theirs.

-Use Historical Caseload(s) to Project Future Caseload
+Use Historical Caseload to Project Future Caseload

 The historical caseload data will allow you to project the next year's caseload.
 This projected caseload must be a reliable estimate of new (incoming) cases by NPDWS case type for the next year.